openteamsinc/engineering-team-resource-book/engineering_team_resource_book/docs/intro.md

-# This is the Engineering Team Resource Book
+# Engineering Team Resource Book

 This book contains a collection of centralized HOWTOs, resources, cheatsheets.
 This is a resource for the team's technical knowledge base.